 6) Eureka pen

-Eureka makes disposable wax pens (they also make prefilled oil carts and standard 510 battery base vape pens), available in California and Colorado, and prefilled with 300 mg of vape oil and available in sativa, hybrid or indica vaporizer cartridges.
-The fastest-growing weed vape pens are disposable wax pens because they are inexpensive, portable, convenient and so easy to use - most disposable wax pens are buttonless vape pens so all you have to do is draw from the mouthpiece to get some vapor going; when you are done you toss it in the trash and buy a new one.
+Eureka makes disposable pens (they also make prefilled oil carts and standard 510 battery base vape pens), available in California and Colorado, and prefilled with 300 mg of vape oil and available in sativa, hybrid or indica vaporizer cartridges.
+The fastest-growing weed vape pens are disposable wax vapes because they are inexpensive, portable, convenient and so easy to use - most disposable wax pens are buttonless vape pens so all you have to do is draw from the mouthpiece to get some vapor going; when you are done you toss it in the trash and buy a new one.
 Eureka oil sticks cost about $25 and are good for about 150 hits.